opencadc/doi/doi/README.md

 ### DOI creation
 1. user enters metadata of a publication using a GUI
-   - example metadata:
-     - creator name
-     - given name
-     - family
+   - first auther
-     - affiliation
+   - additional authros
    - title
-     - language
+   - journal reference
 2. user submits the metdata
 3. this service then:
    - validates the metadata